-PW12-1 & PW12-2 (optional), the 8-pin ATX 12V power connections, are used to provide power to the CPU.
+PW12-1 & PW12-2, the 8-pin ATX 12V power connections, are used to provide power to the CPU.
 Align the pins to the connector and press firmly until seated.
-If your motherboard has two 8-pin connectors, the secondary is optional for improved overclocking.
+The secondary is optional for improved overclocking.

-BIOS Select Switch (Optional)
+BIOS Select Switch

-The BIOS Select Switch is featured on select motherboards and located directly on the bottom edge of the motherboard.
+The BIOS Select Switch is located directly on the bottom edge of the motherboard.
 This jumper controls which of physical BIOS chips are to be used when the system is powered on.